letjonnyloop/cw2/README.md

 # TicketLord

 TicketLord is a web application for discovering, filtering, and signing up for live music events in Belfast.
-Users can browse upcoming gigs, filter by genre, venue, or date, and join the mailing list to receive personalized event updates.
+Users can browse upcoming gigs, filter by genre, venue, or date, and join the mailing list to receive personalised event updates.

 ## Features